 For your keyword research to be successful, it must reflect your product and services.
 For example, if you are operating a 2-star bed and breakfast and your keywords include ‘luxury hotels’, traffic may be driven to your website, but they will quickly leave the site when they realize the search result does not match the content.
 It simply results in a high bounce rate and low conversion rate.
 Be honest with yourself and your customers.

 So you have put in the hard yards and come up with what you think is a pretty good keyword strategy, but your efforts can be undermined by poor keyword placement.
 Done well, optimization of your website can boost your rankings, but spamming your website with keywords can result in a penalty or ban.
 Insert keywords naturally and seamlessly within your website copy and code and rankings will improve.

 Focusing on trophy keywords isn’t going to bring you the results you want.
 Longer tail keywords are more likely to be the bread and butter of your SEO campaign.
 Customers who use longer tail keywords to search for products and services are more likely to be further along in the buying cycle, and this results in a higher conversion rate.
 However, it is still important to focus on customers at all stages of the cycle.

 No keyword maintenance

 It bears repeating that SEO is not a ‘set it and forget’ internet marketing strategy.
-At SEO works, our large team of SEO experts work on formulating keyword strategies for high profile clients that drive pre-qualified traffic to the website resulting in high conversion rates.
-Contact us if you would like to speak to our SEO experts to find out more about keyword research and the vast range of SEO Packages we have available.
+At The SEO Works, our large team of SEO experts work on formulating keyword strategies for high-profile clients that drive pre-qualified traffic to the website, resulting in high conversion rates.
+Contact us if you would like to speak to our SEO experts to find out more about keyword research and the vast range of SEO packages we have available.